execution-flows/fy/documentation_site/docs/tutorial/property.md

 # Property & Abstract Property

 ## What are properties?
-`Execution Flow (fy)`, properties allow you to define class attributes that can be accessed in a controlled manner.
-These properties can either be abstract, requiring subclasses to implement them, returning a constant or computed value.
+`Execution Flow (fy)` properties allow you to define flow attributes that can be accessed in a controlled manner.
+These properties can either be abstract or implemented returning a constant or computed value.
 ## Abstract Properties
 An Abstract property in `fy` is a property that is defined but not implemented, leaving the implementation for subclasses.
 This ensures that any class inheriting from the flow must provide its own version of the property.